reach2prabakar/AutomationTest_Cucumber/README.md

 If you want to run the project as maven Build

-Open the command promt, Navigate to your project folder
+Open the command prompt, Navigate to your project folder
 ```sh
 C:\Users> cd path to your folder
 C:\Users\Projectfolder> mvn clean install